zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 The current version of the Vray Domemaster3D shaders for Vray Standalone (as of 2014-11-23) is a development build that still has issues with the stereo camera separation controls.
 It can render 2D fisheye and latlong images but the stereo controls don't respond as expected.
 This is related to the current implementation of the lens shader's org attribute.

-Also, the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.
+Also, in Maya the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.

 ## Vray Standalone ##